RECALL

 RCW 29A.04.410 Every city, town, and district is liable for its proportionate share of the costs.
 Special election costs must be borne by the city, town, or district concerned.

-That means that the Richland School District will have to pay for the cost of the election.
+That means that the Richland School District pays for the cost of the recall election.

 Accountability.